-Following my recent unfair dismissal article I now look at how employers can defend general protections claims made to the Fair Work Commission.
+Following our recent unfair dismissal article I now look at how employers can defend general protections claims made to the Fair Work Commission.

 What are the general protections?